 How heavy does the Bowflex Kettlebell go?

-The Bowflex kettlebell goes up to 18kg (or 40lbs).
+The Bowflex kettlebell goes up to 18 kilograms (or 40 pounds).

 Is the handle grippy?

 The ergonomic handle is designed for efficiency and comfort and specially shaped to feel good in your hands if they’re smaller, however, it’s a slick piece of metal that doesn’t take chalk well.